ayaBOUKHARI/Multi-Agent-System/README.md

 8. [How to Run](#8-how-to-run)
 9. [Project Structure](#9-project-structure)

----

 ## 1. Problem Statement

 Radioactive waste has been scattered across a hostile environment.
 The environment is divided into **three zones of increasing radioactivity**.
 Robots of different capabilities must collect, transform, and route this waste toward a disposal zone, working without a central coordinator.

-**Core challenge:** each waste tier requires two units to be merged into one unit of the next tier.
-With an odd number of initial wastes at any tier, at least one robot will remain stuck holding an unpaired unit indefinitely — a **structural deadlock** that pure random walk cannot resolve.
+Each waste tier requires two units to merge into one of the next tier.
+With an odd number of wastes at any tier, at least one robot ends up holding an unpaired unit it cannot transform — a deadlock that random walk alone cannot break.

----

 ## 2. System Scope